rakeshku93/nlpProjects/README.md

 # NLP Projects
-This repository contains all the NLP Projects
+This repository contains my the NLP Projects